microsoft/winget-cli/README.md

 ## Installing The Client

 > The client requires Windows 10 1809 (build 17763) or later at this time.
-Windows Server is not supported as the Microsoft Store is not available.
-It may be possible to install on Windows Server, this should be considered experimental, and requires dependencies to be manually installed as well.
+Windows Server 2019 is not supported as the Microsoft Store is not available nor are updated dependencies.
+It may be possible to install on Windows Server 2022, this should be considered experimental (not supported), and requires dependencies to be manually installed as well.

 ### Microsoft Store [Recommended]